kant01ne/backend-challenge/README.md

 #### Problem

+Build a counter logging and reporting service which will allow you to increment various counters and retrieve their current values.
-Build a counters & metrics logging and reporting service that sums metrics.
+Build a metrics logging and reporting service which will allow you to retrieve and sum the metrics' values by time window for the most recent hour.
 You will build a lightweight web server that implements the API defined below.

 #### API